Fall from Ladder Attorney in Boston

 A fall from a ladder can result in serious injuries with permanent consequences.
 The National Institute for Occupational Safety and Health estimates that 500,000 Americans are treated for ladder-related falls and more than 300 die from ladder falls every year.
 These ladder falls cost the United States $24 billion annually for work loss, medical costs and other expenses, the agency said.

 Workers who are male, Hispanic, older, self-employed, work in smaller establishments, and construction, maintenance or repair experience higher ladder fall injury rates, NIOSH said.
 Here’s a list of some common injuries caused by ladder falls:

 - Cuts and bruises

 - Broken bones

 Older adults are especially vulnerable when it comes to falls.
 A senior who falls from a ladder is likely to face a longer recovery time than a younger person.
 When it comes to ladder falls, age tends to matter more than the height of the ladder.Common Causes of Ladder Accidents

-To learn more about how our personal injury attorneys can help you with your ladder fall claim, contact The Law Offices of Jeffrey S. Glassman, LLC today at (617) 367-2900 or by using our online form.
+To learn more about how our personal injury attorneys can help you with your ladder fall claim, contact The Law Offices of Jeffrey S. Glassman, LLC today at (617) 777-7777 or use our online form.